Sales Statistics: 20 Sales Stats that Will Change Your Approach

 Which of these sales statistics were you most surprised by?

-Any of these sales stats changing your process?
+Any of these sales statistics changing your process?